 It’s tough to get two teens and one husband to agree on a family vacation destination.
 Our best trips have been accidental ones.
 And the best of those was the stop at Mammoth Cave in western Kentucky.

 We were meandering our way home from a spring break trip to Disney World in Orlando.
 (We’ve been several times and I definitely recommend NOT going to Disney World on spring break.
-It was so crowded that at times we couldn’t even move, much less get on the rides.)
+It was so crowded that at times we couldn’t even move — literally, we got “stuck” in the passage near the “it’s a small world” ride, a pedestrian traffic jam that required a Disney cast member to disperse — much less get on the rides.)

-I just happened to look at the map as we wound your way through Kentucky and realized we were just a short jog away from Mammoth Cave.
+I just happened to look at the map as we wound our way through Kentucky and realized we were just a short jog away from Mammoth Cave.

 Perhaps it says something about my family, but we love going underground.
 We’ve been to three types of caves:

-- Young ones, such as the Squire Boone Cavern (he was Daniel’s brother) in southern Indiana that still have rivers raging through them
+- Young ones, such as the Squire Boone Cavern (he was Daniel Boone’s brother) in southern Indiana that still have rivers raging through them

-- Middle-aged caves such as nearby Morengo Cave where water still seeps.
+- Middle-aged caves such as nearby Marengo Cave where water still seeps.

 - Ancient caves such as Mammoth in Kentucky that are completely dry, having long outlived the water that forged them.

 Here are my top reasons to detour your road trip or extend a Kentucky vacation, to visit Mammoth Cave Kentucky, a wonder of nature and a fascinating place to take kids.